 You’ve heard us mention time and time again that your smile is often the first thing people notice about you.
 And in the pursuit of a perfect smile, many often turn to hydrogen peroxide.
 But is it safe to use?
-We asked the experts.
+We asked the experts what to know.

-Dr. Kasarsky says to follow the “one third, one third and one third” rule.
+Dr. Kasarsky says to follow the “one third, one third and one third” rule when diluting.
 That means that the mixture you use should include equal parts of hydrogen peroxide, water and Listerine.
 If you feel unsure of your mixing ability, you can use a product called Peroxyl that contains a safe amount of hydrogen peroxide.